openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

           * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.
 * `order`: OPTIONAL.
 An array of the claim name values that lists them in the order they should be displayed by the Wallet.

-The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `jwt_vc_json`:
+The following is a non-normative example of an object comprising `credential_configurations_supported` parameter of Credential format `jwt_vc_json`:

 <{{examples/credential_metadata_jwt_vc_json.json}}